ukohank517/solrcloud-development-box/README.md

 You can see the solr system by accessing `localhost:8983` or `localhost:8984`.

-The pull down menu 「Collection Selector」is empty now.
+The pull down menu "Collection Selector" is empty now.

 ### Upload configsets and create collection